Abhiroop/Abhiroop.github.io/_posts/2017-3-8-BlockChain-STM.md

 code is running in what is in many senses a concurrent environment.
 ```

 While this paper draws an analogy between smart contracts and traditional lock based concurrency, it also notes that the locking contract pattern has a significant non-modular design.
-Also lock based concurrency mechanisms are traditionally not composable.
+Also lock based concurrency mechanisms are traditionally not *composable*.
 As a result of which we will look at an alternative to lock based concurrency which is known as Transactional Memory.

 **TRANSACTIONAL MEMORY**